santiii5/crypto-wallet/README.md

 # Radix wallet

-This is a technical test project.
-Made with:
+This is a technical test project build with:

  - Vue2
  - SCSS